croxton/htmx-booster-pack/README.md

   }

   // Overwrite the lazyload method so that dynamic imports are done in a
-  // way that is complaint with your build system's requirements for the
+  // way that is compliant with your build system's requirements for the
   // dynamic import path, to allow code-splitting, file hashing and HMR.
   // This example works with Vite: lazyload(el) {